en-US

 Agent data collection and aggregation

-• Each probing event creates test values for each observed metric.
+• Each probing event creates probing data points for each metric.

-• ICMP agent-to-server probing event creates two test values.
-One for loss and one value for round trip time (RTT) for latency and jitter.
+• ICMP agent-to-server probing event creates two data points: one for loss and one value for round trip time (RTT), which is used to determine latency and jitter.

-• HTTP Response Time creates many more test values like DNS lookup time, SSL negotiation, response code, etc.
+• HTTP Response Time creates many more probing data points like DNS lookup time, SSL negotiation, response code, etc.

-Example ICMP Agent-to-Server test values per metric each minute
+Example: ICMP Agent-to-Server probing data points per metric each minute

 60 seconds 1 second